 NHS Grampian interim chief executive Adam Coldwells hopes the change will cut ambulance waiting times at ARI.
 Image: Clarke Cooper/DC Thomson

-NHS Grampian is turning to north-east GPs, adding extra beds and creating a new unit at A&E in a “dramatic” bid to reduce ambulance waiting times.
+NHS Grampian will add extra beds and create a new unit in its Emergency Care Centre in a bid to reduce ambulance waiting times.

 Interim chief executive Adam Coldwells revealed the health board’s plans at a major meeting earlier today.

-Later this month, changes will be made to the way ambulance staff deal with patients as they arrive at Aberdeen Royal Infirmary.
+Later this month, changes will be made to the way ambulance staff deal with patients as they arrive by ambulance at Aberdeen Royal Infirmary to the Acute Medical Initial Assessment (AMIA).

 Ambulances pictured at Aberdeen Royal Infirmary back in February.
 Image: Darrell Benns/DC Thomson